-While you've agreed to install these programs (accepted the computer vendor's license) in most cases you want to remove such programs as they are bloatware in the very least and likely a threat to your privacy or worse.
+While you've agreed to install these programs when you accepted the computer vendor's licence, you want to remove such programs in most cases.
+At the very least they are bloatware and likely a threat to your privacy or worse.

 PUPs such as McAfee Scan, Yahoo!
 Toolbar, Google Chrome, etc. can be installed along with downloaded free software.
 This is a method many developers use to “pay” for software they provide for free.

 These programs can usually be deselected either prior to download or during the install.
 Rather than simply clicking through the various download and installation screens, ensure that you understand what you're actually installing.
 If you're unable to deselect the unwanted software you may not wish to install that program.

 Stealthily redirecting hundreds to sites, they can take advantage of increased advertising rates for the ads on those sites because of increased, albeit unwarranted, traffic.

 One form of malware are popups that warn that your computer is infected but have nothing to do with any security software.
 These may include ominous audio warnings and are often difficult to dismiss.